onnx/onnx-mlir/docs/ConstPropagationPass.md

    - create a buffer from a dense attribute at the first time we reach the const 'op' and add the buffer to the buffer pool, or
    - get the buffer from the buffer pool if it was created.
+2. `allocateBufferFor(Value value, bool useMaxSize = false)`
+   - create a new buffer whose size is obtained from the type of 'value'.
+This buffer has not yet been added to the buffer pool.
-2. `createConstantOpAndStoreBufferPtr(..., char *buffer)`
+3. `createConstantOpAndStoreBufferPtr(..., char *buffer)`
    - create a new ONNXConstantOp using the given buffer, and
    - add the buffer to the buffer pool.
-3. `allocateBufferFor(Value value, bool useMaxSize = false)`
-   - create a new buffer whose size is obtained from the type of 'value'.

 Note that:
-  - The buffers in the buffer pool will be automatically freed.
+  - A buffer in the buffer pool will be automatically freed when there is no use of the ONNXConstantOp associated with the buffer.
 Users don't need to take care about that.
-  - If we create a buffer and do not put it on the buffer pool, please make sure that it is correctly freed.
-We don't recommend to do this.
+  - If we create a buffer by calling `allocateBufferFor` and the buffer is not used with `createConstantOpAndStoreBufferPtr` to create a new ONNXConstantOp, it is not managed by the buffer pool.
+Please make sure to free the buffer.
+We do not manage buffers that are not associated with an ONNXConstantOp.

 ## Write rules for constant propagation